 Creativity blossoms: A more stimulating workplace allows creativity to flourish, and can be nurtured through the inclusion of features like artwork, wall art and graphics, but also simple improvements like access to natural light (and views of the outdoors), incorporating colour and including natural finishes can also have a positive impact.

 Enhanced staff wellbeing: All of the above factors play their part in enhancing staff wellbeing, which can have a real tangible impact on the bottom line as absenteeism falls and staff productivity and output increases.

-Greater Staff Retention: As staff wellbeing levels increases, so too does staff retention which is a key concern for many, if not all companies.
+Greater Staff Retention: As staff wellbeing levels increase, so too does staff retention which is a key concern for many, if not all companies.
 Recruitment costs coupled with lost output as new staff members get trained can be substantial.
 Biophilic office design can help to engage staff and to provide them with a workplace where they enjoy being, and hence don’t want to leave.

-As nature continues to move indoors into the workplace, we have begun to witness more innovative design and also products entering the workplace to counter the fact that some workplaces simply cannot provide views and the optimum amount of natural light to all staff.
+As nature continues to move indoors into the workplace, we have begun to witness more innovative designs and also products entering the workplace to counter the fact that some workplaces simply cannot provide views and the optimum amount of natural light to all staff.
 We’ve also witnessed an increasing trend towards incorporating grass-like floors and also rough textures and finishes to the workplace.

 We also anticipate seeing the inclusion of living walls in more workplaces as companies are looking to embrace biophilic office design, while we have also seen sky ceilings that help create the illusion of the outdoors, although the jury remains out.